Machine learning applications for the study of AGN physical properties using photometric observations: Handling of null entries

 \section{Handling of null entries}

 The supervised ML algorithm cannot accept null entries for any of the features.
-This is true for the training sample, as well as the catalogue to be reconstructed.
-As explained in Sect. \ref{subsec:optical}, demanding SDSS photometry observation for all AGN sources represents the greatest cut to the data, however, some features still remain incomplete.
-Instead of indiscriminately removing these data points, we look for correlations between fully complete features and partially incomplete ones: we fit function which describes the relationship in that parameter space in order to derive dummy values.
-For instance, \num{726} sources in the SPIDERS catalogue have AllWISE W4 magnitudes but with missing error measurements.
-This number is \num{7846} for the same feature in the full catalogue compiled.
-The top panel of Fig. \ref{fig:null_entries} shows the W4 magnitude as a function of the W4 error for AGN with complete information in the SPIDERS sample.
+This is true for the training sample, as well as the catalog that is to be reconstructed.
+As explained in Sect. \ref{subsec:optical}, demanding SDSS photometry observations for all AGN sources represents the greatest cut that can be applied to the data, however, some features still remain incomplete.
+Instead of indiscriminately removing these data points, we looked for correlations between fully complete features and partially incomplete ones: we fit the function which describes the relationship in that parameter space in order to derive dummy values.
+In the SPIDERS catalog, \num{685} (\num{278}) sources have AllWISE W3 (W4) magnitudes but are missing corresponding photometric error measurements.
+Similarly \num{278} SPIDERS have no entries for the Gaia mean flux and errors.
+In total, the training sample has \num{918} sources with null entries, while this number is \num{9337} for the reconstructed catalog.
+The top panel of Fig. \ref{fig:null_entries} shows the W4 magnitude as a function of the W4 error for AGNs with complete information in the SPIDERS sample.
 An exponential function is fit and W4 error are interpolated for sources which are missing entries (yellow points).
-Similarly \num{297} SPIDERS and \num{6382} full catalogue sources have no entries for the Gaia mean flux and errors.
-The soft X-ray flux $F_{\rm 0.5-2 keV}$ is then used to derive a value for the Gaia mean flux using a log-log fit (bottom panel of Fig. \ref{fig:null_entries}.
+The soft X-ray flux $F_{\rm 0.5-2 keV}$ is also used to derive a value for the Gaia mean flux using a log-log fit.
 The relationship between the Gaia mean flux and its associated error itself is then used to complete the error column.